Eric Hamber: Public office

 On May 1, 1936, he became Lieutenant Governor of British Columbia, achieving considerable popularity.
 He left office in 1941 and accepted the position of chancellor of the University of British Columbia in 1944, a position he held for seven years.
 In 1946, he was made a companion of the Order of St Michael and St George.

 He died on January 10, 1960.

 Other information

-Both Eric Hamber Secondary School and one of the residences in Place Vanier on the UBC Vancouver campus are named after Eric Hamber.
+Vancouver's Eric Hamber Secondary School is named after him, and Hamber House in UBC's Place Vanier residence is named after his wife, Aldyen.

 The Hamber Provincial Park on the BC side of the Canadian Rockies and Theatre BC's most prestigious award also bear his name.

 When Queen Elizabeth II was married in 1947, Hamber and his wife were the only Canadian private guests.